Frequently Asked Questions

 What changes am I allowed to make to my proposal after it has been submitted?

 - updates to contact information and,

-- slight changes to title of paper or session
+- slight changes to the title of paper or session

 When should I expect a response regarding the acceptance/rejection of my proposal?

-Notifications of acceptance and rejection are scheduled to be sent to all proposers by by November 12, 2018.
-Additional important dates can be found on our website.
+Notifications of acceptance and rejection are scheduled to be sent to all proposers by November 11, 2019.
+Additional important dates can be found here.